Publisher (India): Fingerprint!

 Published in the US by Berkley/Penguin

 Afia Satar is studious, modest, and devout.
-The young daughter of a landholding family in northern Pakistan, Afia has enrolled in an American college with the dream of returning to her country as a doctor.
+The daughter of a landholding family in northern Pakistan, Afia has enrolled in an American college with the dream of returning to her country as a doctor.
 But when a photo surfaces online of Afia holding hands with an American boy, she is suddenly no longer safe—even from the family that cherishes her.

 “Ferriss fills one family’s story with the elements of a political thriller.
 The well drawn characters and believable settings lead readers to some understanding of how these young people are torn between tradition and modern life.” – Booklist